zmzlois/devcontainer-bun/README.md

-This is an example Bun project to run typescript used in Daytona dashboard template.
+This is a devcontainer template to run Bun.

 ### Running the project